Existence and classification of $b$-contact structures: Classifications up to -isotopy

 \begin{remark} For $n=1,2,3,4,5$, the number of two-equicolored trees with $2n$ vertices is given by $1, 1, 4, 14, 65$, see \cite{tree}. \end{remark}

 We proceed now with the classification of $b$-contact structures in $(S^3,S^2)$.

-\begin{theorem} The classification of positive $b$-contact structures in $(S^3,S^2)$, endowed with some orientation, up to $b$-isotopy is the following. \begin{itemize} \item There exists only one tight $b$-contact structure on $(S^3,S^2)$.
-On the critical surface there is a single one-dimensional leaf. \item $b$-contact structures that are overtwisted in one connected component of $S^3\setminus S^2$ but tight in the other one are determined by a sign and an element in $\mathbb{Z}$.
-On the critical surface there is a single one-dimensional leaf. \item For each $\Gamma$ isotopy class of cooriented separating closed curves in $S^2$ satisfying $\chi(S^2_+)=\chi(S^2_-)$, fully overtwisted $b$-contact structures inducing $\Gamma$ as the set of one-dimensional leaves are parametrized by $\mathbb{Z}\oplus \mathbb{Z}$. \end{itemize} \end{theorem}
+\begin{theorem} The classification of positive $b$-contact structures in $(S^3,S^2)$, endowed with some orientation, up to $b$-isotopy is the following. \begin{itemize} \item There exists only one tight $b$-contact structure on $(S^3,S^2)$. {O}n the critical surface there is a single one-dimensional leaf. \item {$b$-contact structures that are overtwisted in one connected component of $S^3\setminus S^2$ but tight in the other one are determined by specifying which side of the equator is the tight component (i.e. a sign), and by the homotopy class of the $b$-plane field in the closure of the overtwisted component relative to $S^2$ (i.e. by an element in $\mathbb{Z}$: the Hopf invariant)}.
+On the critical surface, there is a single one-dimensional leaf. \item For each $\Gamma$ isotopy class of separating closed curves in $S^2$ satisfying $\chi(S^2_+)=\chi(S^2_-)$, fully overtwisted $b$-contact structures inducing $\Gamma$ as the set of one-dimensional determined by {the homotopy class of the $b$-plane field in the closure of each component of $S^3\setminus S^2$ relative to $S^2$ (i.e. by an element in $\mathbb{Z}^2$: the Hopf invariant of the $b$-plane field in each component)}. \end{itemize} \end{theorem}

 Note that the dividing curves that can be realized in the case where both connected components in $S^3\setminus S^2$ are overtwisted can be combinatorically characterized, see Lemma \ref{lem:tree}.

 \begin{remark} By the correspondence between $b$-Jacobi structures and $b$-contact forms (Proposition \ref{prop:jacobi}) and Remark \ref{rem:definingform}, Theorem \ref{thm:classificationball} can be reinterpreted as the classification of $b$-Jacobi structures. \end{remark}